Cincinnati Dockers

 The Cincinnati Dockers is a United States Australian Football League team, based in Cincinnati, United States.
+Established in 1996, it is the oldest Australian rules football team in the United States.
+That year, they played in the first game on American soil against the Louisville Highlanders.

-They were the inaugural Division-1 champions of the USAFL in 1997.
-The Dockers have since won 1 championship at the Division-3 level and 6 championships at the Division-4 level.
+The Dockers were the inaugural USAFL Division 1 champions in 1997.
+Seven years laters, the Dockers won the USAFL Division 3 championship.
+They won 6 more championships at the Division 4 level.

 The Cincinnati Dockers are also the senior club for the Cincinnati Bearcats Aussie Rules Club, the oldest current collegiate Aussie Rules team in North America.